anastassiavybornova/bike-node-planner-data-denmark/README.md

 All config files can be found in the `config` folder.

-[Click here](./docs/define-layers.md) for detailed instructions on how to define data download settings, the study area, and the evaluation layers.
+Go to [./docs/define-layers.md](./docs/define-layers.md) for detailed instructions on how to define data download settings, the study area, and the evaluation layers.

 ## Step 4: Generate the data

 Run the bash script **`scripts/run.sh`** to generate the data.
-[Click here](./docs/run-bashscript.md) for detailed instructions.
+Go to [./docs/run-bashscript.md](./docs/run-bashscript.md) for detailed instructions.

 ## Step 5: Use the data